- Net assets surpass $400 billion

 About Canada Pension Plan Investment Board

 Canada Pension Plan Investment Board (CPPIB) is a professional investment management organization that invests the funds not needed by the Canada Pension Plan (CPP) to pay current benefits in the best interest of 20 million contributors and beneficiaries.
 In order to build diversified portfolios of assets, CPPIB invests in public equities, private equities, real estate, infrastructure and fixed income instruments.
 Headquartered in Toronto, with offices in Hong Kong, London, Luxembourg, Mumbai, New York City, San Francisco, São Paulo and Sydney.
 CPPIB is governed and managed independently of the Canada Pension Plan and at arm’s length from governments.
 At June 30, 2019, the CPP Fund totalled $400.6 billion.
-For more information about CPPIB, please visit www.cppib.com or follow us on LinkedIn,
+For more information about CPPIB, please visitor follow us on or .

 Certain statements included in this press release constitute “forward-looking information” within the meaning of Canadian securities laws and “forward-looking statements” within the meaning of the United States Private Securities Litigation Reform Act of 1995 and other applicable United States safe harbors.
 All such forward-looking statements are made and disclosed in reliance upon the safe harbor provisions of applicable United States securities laws.
 Forward-looking information and statements include all information and statements regarding CPPIB’s intentions, plans, expectations, beliefs, objectives, future performance, and strategy, as well as any other information or statements that relate to future events or circumstances and which do not directly and exclusively relate to historical facts.
 Forward-looking information and statements often but not always use words such as “trend,” “potential,” “opportunity,” “believe,” “expect,” “anticipate,” “current,” “intention,” “estimate,” “position,” “assume,” “outlook,” “continue,” “remain,” “maintain,” “sustain,” “seek,” “achieve,” and similar expressions, or future or conditional verbs such as “will,” “would,” “should,” “could,” “may” and similar expressions.
 The forward-looking information and statements are not historical facts but reflect CPPIB’s current expectations regarding future results or events.
 The forward-looking information and statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations, including available investment income, intended acquisitions, regulatory and other approvals and general investment conditions.
 Although CPPIB believes that the assumptions inherent in the forward-looking information and statements are reasonable, such statements are not guarantees of future performance and, accordingly, readers are cautioned not to place undue reliance on such statements due to the inherent uncertainty therein.
 CPPIB does not undertake to publicly update such statements to reflect new information, future events, and changes in circumstances or for any other reason.
 The information contained on CPPIB’s website, LinkedIn, Facebook and Twitter are not a part of this press release.